haxsaw/actuator-docs/source/manual/advanced/wisdom-for-models.rst

 -  **ctxt.nexus.exe** is the execute model in the group

-Using the nexus to create cross-model references allows models to be more loosely coupled as they don't need to use a model reference involving a specific model.
+Using the nexus to create cross-model references allows models to be more loosely coupled as they don't need to use a model reference involving a specific model class.
 To see how this works, consider the following simple infra with two static servers (a static server is an already-existing server, not a cloud based one that must be provisioned), and a namespace that uses them: